How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 Here are my suggested steps for transitioning from Easter to spring.
 While you are packing up your Easter decorations is the time to evaluate what items you want to keep out for the rest of the spring season.

-1. First thing, clear off a space for packing up your Easter decor.
-I first cleared off our dining room table by removing my Easter centerpiece and my pink and white check tablecloth.
+1. First thing, clear a space to pack up your Easter decor.
+I first cleared our dining room table by removing my Easter centerpiece and my pink-and-white checked tablecloth.

 2. Bring in your plastic bins that held your Easter decorations.
 I didn’t use all our Easter decorations this year, so I still have some bins with items in them.
 This is a good time to reorganize for next year.

-3. Take apart any centerpieces, vignettes, or other arrangements.
+3. Take apart any centerpieces, vignettes, or other arrangements, especially ones that can be recycled in spring or summer decor.

 4. Bring in your Easter decorations from the living room, kitchen, entry, or other spaces to your packing area.